mgugalino/mgugalino.github.io/_projects/5_project.md

 In most cases, a Newtonian treatment is enough to describe the behavior of an astronomical system.
 However, at the limit wherein orbital velocities reach the speed of light, such as the case for extreme-mass ratio inspirals (EMRIs), a relativistic extension is necessary to accurately describe the evolution of the system.
 Enrico Barausse laid the framework for the relativistic extension of DF in collisional systems by using tools from general relativity, while closely following the methods used by Ostriker, and Kim & Kim, that is by analyzing DF effects for straight-line motion and circular orbits on flat spacetime.

 In this project, we derived expressions for the density perturbations induced by a point perturber in a slightly-eccentric orbit.
 As an extension of the problem for finite gaseous disks, we also derived expressions for a point perturber moving along a circular orbit immersed in a finite background.

+### Related publications / presentations
+1. Ugalino, Mark Ivan, and Vega, Michael Francis Ian, "Density perturbations in a collisional fluid induced by a particle on a slightly-eccentric orbit."
+Proceedings of the Samahang Pisika ng Pilipinas, Jun 2018
+2. Ugalino, Mark Ivan, and Vega, Michael Francis Ian, "Steady-state density perturbations induced by a point mass in a finite cylinder."
+Proceedings of the Samahang Pisika ng Pilipinas, Jun 2020